JohnnySusp/LegalFedLLM/README.md

 remain lazy where practical so the ordinary test suite does not load a model or require a GPU.

-## Pinned real Client profile
+## Pinned Client profiles

-The authoritative Step 3 profile is:
+The real training and package-generation acceptance profile is:

 | Field | Value |
 | --- | --- |